 According to Noe Falk Nielsen, Mine Risk Education Programme Manager for Iraq, areas around Mosul where the ISF and IS forces were involved in heavy fighting are littered with dangerously unstable ERW.
 When the guns and artillery finally fall silent and IS have been cleared from the area, people naturally look to leave the overcrowded displacement camps and return to their homes.
-Noe describes a class of 8 and 9 year olds in a small village north of Mosul that were presented with pictures of ERW and asked if they had seen any in the area.
-The children all said yes with some even having interacted with the items.
+Noe described a class of eight and nine year olds in a small village north of Mosul that were presented with pictures of ERW and asked if they had seen any in the area.
+The children all said yes, with some even having interacted with the items.
 MRE gives these children and their parents the necessary knowledge to live and work as safely as possible in contaminated areas, helping them to adopt safer behaviors when they encounter these dangerous items.
-Teaching people not to pick up unexploded ordnance (UXO) may seem quite a basic and obvious undertaking; however it is not only ERW that pose dangers.
+Teaching people not to pick up unexploded ordnance (UXO) may seem like quite a basic and obvious undertaking; however, it is not only ERW that pose dangers.
 IS has been known to place IED’s and booby traps that deliberately target returnees, even using props like children’s toys to disguise them.
-All necessary precautions must be taken by those returning to homes in areas formerly under occupation by IS, DDG helps by equipping people with as much knowledge as possible about the potential dangers that await.
+All necessary precautions must be taken by those returning to homes in areas formerly under IS occupation.
+DDG helps by equipping people with as much knowledge as possible about the potential dangers that await.

 Photo: Noe Falk Nielsen